tannerdolby/tannerdolby.com/src/writing/git-workflow.md

 <h2 class="post-heading">Local Setup</h2>

-Before you can start submitting a Pull Request (PR) in someone elses project, you will usually want to copy the project files to your local system.
-This can be done by performing a `git clone` on a public repository from GitHub.
-Before cloning another project, you need to create your own local copy by forking it.
+Before you can start submitting a Pull Request (PR) to a public repository, you will usually want to copy the project files to your local system.
+This can be done by performing a `git clone` on a forked public repository from GitHub.
+Before cloning, you need to create your own local copy by forking it.
+Then you can setup your upstream repository (e.g. the repo you forked from) and any other branch or environment setup.

 <h2 class="post-heading">Fork</h2>

-To create a local copy of a repository, you will click the `Fork` button in the top right corner of the public repository webpage on GitHub.
-After forking a repository, the project will be apart of your users account as `your-username/repository-name`.
+To create a local copy of a repository, use the `Fork` button in the top right corner of the public repository webpage on GitHub.
+After forking a repository, the project will be part of your users account as `your-username/repository-name`.

 <h2 class="post-heading">Clone your fork</h2>

-Copy the SSH URL (or HTTPS) of your own organization’s fork of the project and clone the project.
+Copy the SSH URL (or HTTPS) of your own organization’s fork of the project and then clone the project.
 The URL can be found by clicking the large green button on GitHub that says "Code".
-Below is an example of my Github user account ([@tannerdolby](https://github.com/tannerdolby)) cloning my users fork of [11ty/11ty-website](https://github.com/11ty/11ty-website).
+Below is an example of my GitHub account ([@tannerdolby](https://github.com/tannerdolby)) cloning my fork of [11ty/11ty-website](https://github.com/11ty/11ty-website).

 ```git
 git clone git@github.com:tannerdolby/11ty-website.git